cortexlabs/cortex/examples/pytorch/multi-model-text-analyzer/README.md

 # Multi-Model Analyzer API

-This example deploys a sentiment analyzer and a text summarizer model in one API.
+This example deploys a sentiment analyzer and a text summarizer in one API.
 Query parameters are used for selecting the model.

 The example can be run on both CPU and on GPU hardware.